timguoqk/enrollment-bar/README.md

 # enrollement-bar

-Barcharts of UCLA enrollment data.
+Bar charts of UCLA enrollment data.
+A stable version is available at timguoqk.info/bar.